bcgov/nr-spar-oracle-api/CONTRIBUTING.md

 And for integration tests, this one: `./mvnw verify -P integration-test --file pom.xml`

 Tests coverage reports can be seen on your commits and pull requests.
-But in case you want to check locally, use this command to run all tests `mvn --no-transfer-progress clean verify -P all-tests --file pom.xml`, and check out the files inside `target/coverage-reports/`
+But in case you want to check locally, use this command to run all tests `./mvnw --no-transfer-progress clean verify -P all-tests --file pom.xml`, and check out the files inside `target/coverage-reports/`

 ## Submit pull requests